Stranded migrants clash with police on Greek-Macedonian border

 At dusk, about 500 migrants blocked the crossing for refugees in protest shouting: "If we don't cross, no one does!".
 Police stood guard.
 Buses full of migrants and refugees who have landed in other cities in recent days kept arriving.

-Tensions had already boiled over at the weekend after one migrant, believed to be Moroccan, was electrocuted and badly burned when he climbed on top of a rail wagon.
+Tensions had already boiled over at the weekend after one migrant, believed to be Moroccan, was electrocuted and badly burnt when he climbed on top of a rail wagon.

 More than 800,000 people, most fleeing war, persecution and poverty in the Middle East, have arrived in Europe this year.
 The continent has struggled to cope with the unprecedented stream of people.